All Year: Yes

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-we are currently seeking people to assist with routine animal care,Food production ( Garden management ) and woodland management.
+we are currently seeking people to assist with routine animal care and woodland management, coppicing, cutting and stacking when the weather is dry.
 We are also renovating the property..A work in progress.

 Originally from the North East of Scotland we moved to Central France and bought the abandoned farm in 2008 after selling up in Scotland in 2006 and down-sizing to a camper-van with our two huge dogs and touring around Europe looking for the right place to put down some roots.
 We are working towards being as self-sufficient as possible-renovating the buildings and developing the land using eco-friendly, sustainable techniques, resources and energy.
 We have one hectare of land surrounding the house and a further 2 hectares of overstood, abandoned coppiced woodland that we are attempting to regenerate to provide our fuel; building materials; material for basket-making; charcoal-making etc. and just for being a beautiful place to spend time in and have fun!

 The hectare of land is divided into pasture for animals and a potager/vegetable garden and orchard for food production.
 We are joining up these areas to create an all-encompassing "forest garden".
-We currently have 4 milking goats, a buck and 3 sheep.
+We currently have 3 milking goats, a buck and a family of kunekune pigs .

-We also have chickens, a little scruffy dog & seven cats !!
+We also have chickens, a little scruffy dog & six cats !!

 We aim to grow as much of our own food as we can and enjoy researching and trying out new/old methods of preserving this food throughout the year - pickling, salting, canning, lacto-fermenting, drying - we would love to re-build the old bread-oven and have just cobbled together a smoker for preserving food.